-On December 31, 2016, Merck and Sanofi Pasteur S.A. terminated their equally-owned joint venture, Sanofi Pasteur MSD (SPMSD), which developed and marketed vaccines in Europe.
-Beginning in 2017, Merck is recording vaccine sales in the European markets that were previously part of the joint venture.
+On December 31, 2016, Merck and Sanofi Pasteur S.A.
+(Sanofi) terminated their equally-owned joint venture, Sanofi Pasteur MSD (SPMSD), which developed and marketed vaccines in Europe.
+Beginning in 2017, Merck is recording vaccine sales and incurring costs as a result of operating its vaccines business in the European markets that were previously part of the SPSMD joint venture, which was accounted for as an equity method affiliate.